Which E-commerce Business Model is for you: Multi Brand Vs. Proprietary Brand

 - Multi-Brand Store: you can sell other people’s brands, for example – Amazon Fashion & Zappos

-There is a also a 3rd kind – proprietary experience, in which you can start your own label and sell other brands with a proprietary customer experience.
-Subscription based e-commerce company – burchbox.com is a good example of proprietary experience.
+There is an also a 3rd kind – proprietary experience, in which you can start your own label and sell other brands with a proprietary customer experience.
+Subscription-based e-commerce company – burchbox.com is a good example of proprietary experience.
 But in this article, I would like to only focus on Multi Brand Online Store Vs. Proprietary Products Brand Online Store.

 Starting a Multi-brand Online Store

 The problem with starting a multi-brand online store is that it’s a bad business model.
 It’s practically impossible for a start-up brand to meet the service expectation of customers who have experienced multi-brand online shopping at stores like Amazon & Zappos.
 If you offer free shipping & return policy, you do a lot of free shipping and also a lot of free returns, which is a big cost.
 Apart from the cost factor, free shipping and returns also make your business logistics more complex.
 And then you have unforeseen costs, that you don’t think of when you start your business, such as cost attached with the support, fulfillment, marketing, payroll, rent etc.